QUINE EDUCATION

 MINNESOTA 4-H:

-The Minnesota 4-H Horse Project offers young people a chance to develop responsibility. leadership abilities, sportsmanship and the life skills of establishing goals and decision making.
-These are achieved by regularly caring for a horse and learning about basic horse health. nutrition, breeding, judging, record keeping, management and equitation -all under the supervision of an adult leader.
-Contact your local county extension office or call U of MN Extension at 1-800-444-4238.
+The Minnesota 4-H Horse Project offers young people a chance to develop responsibility, leadership abilities, sportsmanship and the life skills of establishing goals and decision-making.
+These are achieved by regularly caring for a horse and learning about basic horse health, nutrition, breeding, judging, record keeping, management and equitation -all under the supervision of an adult leader.
+Contact your local county extension office or Renee Kostick at 218-828-2333 or hinkx001@umn.edu.

 PONY CLUB:

-The US Pony Club, Inc. (US PC), celebrated its 50th year in 2004, teaching riding, mounted sports and the care and management of horses to young people through the age of 25.
+The US Pony Club, Inc. (USPC) celebrated its 60th year in 2014, teaching riding, mounted sports and the care and management of horses to young people through the age of 25.
 It develops in youth the characteristics of responsibility, moral judgment, leadership and self-confidence.
-For over 50 years" US PC has provided a varied and quality program of mounted and unmounted instruction, activities and competition.
-All year long US PC offers children something to look forward to as they progress through the Standards of Proficiency, unique nine-step learning and rating system.
+For over 60 years USPC has provided a varied and quality program of mounted and unmounted instruction, activities and competition.
+All year long USPC offers children something to look forward to as they progress through the Standards of Proficiency, a unique nine-step learning and rating system.
 Many parents learn along with their children.
-US PC is an organization that the whole family can enjoy.
+USPC is an organization that the whole family can enjoy.
 Kids love Pony Club because it's so much fun -parents love Pony Club because it teaches children important values that carry over into their adult life.
-There are 20 clubs in Minnesota.
-There is now an adult program to encourage participation, leadership and volunteerism.
-Contact: Cathy Ruelle, regional manager (715-273-0480).
-Web: http//northernlakes.ponyclub.org.
+There are 20 clubs/riding centers in Minnesota.
+There is now an adult Horse Masters (non-traditional) program to encourage participation, leadership and volunteerism.
+Contact: Linda Scott, (218-780-3821).
+Linda#upnorthtitle.com, Web: www.ponyclub.org.

 FOR MORE INFORMATION: